 The Company has in place adequate financial controls with reference to financialstatements.
-The Internal financial controls commensurate with the size and nature ofbusiness of the Company.
-During the year such controls were tested and no reportablematerial weakness in the design or operation were observed.
+The Internal financial controls are commensurate with the size and nature ofbusiness of the Company.
+During the year such controls were tested and no reportablematerial weaknesses in the design or operation were observed.

 Directors and Key Managerial Personnel

 Mr. Rajesh Nuwal (DIN: 00009660) Director of the Company retires by rotation at theforthcoming Annual General Meeting and being eligible offers himself for re-appointment.

 The Board of Directors vide Circular Resolution dated September 30 2021 haveappointed Mr. Duwarka Pareek as an Additional Director (Non-Executive Non-Independent)and Mrs. Neelam Tater as an Additional Director (Non-Executive Independent) w.e.f.September 30 2021 pursuant to the provisions of Section 161(1) of the Companies Act2013 and the Articles of Association of the Company.
 They shall hold office up to the dateof the ensuing Annual General Meeting.
 The Company has received requisite notices inwriting from members proposing Mr. Duwarka Pareek and Mrs. Neelam Tater for appointment asDirectors of the Company.